10 Oldest Baseball Teams in America

 Previous Name(s): Chicago White Stockings; Chicago Colts; Chicago Orphans

-The Chicago Cubs are another team that says it is the oldest in the MLB, however their claims are often disputed.
-Although the origins of the Cubs dates back to around 1871 with the formation of the Chicago White Stockings, the team did not play for the next two years due to the Great Chicago Fire of 1871.
+The Chicago Cubs also claim that they are the oldest in the MLB.
+Although the origins of the Cubs date back to around 1871 with the formation of the Chicago White Stockings, the team did not play for the next 2 years due to the Great Chicago Fire of 1871.

-The Chicago White Stockings were one of the first teams to join the National Association of Professional Base Ball Players and also one of the first teams of the National League, which replaced the National Association in 1876.
+The Chicago White Stockings were one of the first teams to join the National Association of Professional Baseball Players and also the National League, which replaced the National Association in 1876.

-The team has always played for Chicago and went through a few name changes before settling on the Cub in 1903.
+The team always played for Chicago and went through a few names before settling on the Cubs in 1903.
+Later, Wrigley Field, one of the oldest MLB stadiums, became their home stadium.
+The Chicago Cubs has also won 3 World Series titles.

 1. Atlanta Braves